tmagara/probability-distribution-network/README.md

-# Probability Distribution Network
+# Learning Cumulative Distribution Function with Neural Networks
+Here is a implementation of the new technique for density estimation with neural networks.

-Learning cumulative distribution function with a *[Monotonic Networks (J. Sill, NIPS1997)](https://papers.nips.cc/paper/1358-monotonic-networks) .*
+This model Learns cumulative distribution function with a *[Monotonic Networks (J. Sill, NIPS1997)](https://papers.nips.cc/paper/1358-monotonic-networks)*.

 ## 1d Gaussian
 ![Output heat map for 1d gaussian](images/gaussian_1d.png?raw=true)